usab-skrow/swe-ireland/subtopics/negotiation.md

     1. Very high paying companies include Finance/Trading companies, Big Tech, Well funded/Pre IPO startups.
     2. The higher the pay, the higher is the interview bar, the higher is the expectation from the engineer.
     3. Ramp up times, tolerance for mistakes, performance expectations are also reflected in the pay.
+4. If the company has a bonus and/or RSU/ESOP/Commission component, managers have more flexbility in negotiating these than the base pay.
+5. Always do tax calculations to understand what you will receive in your bank account.
+    1. Tax bands for base pay.
+    2. Benefits & Allowances are taxable.
+    3. Bonus/RSUs are taxed at 52% (Aug, 2022)
+6. Include your cost of living in the calculation.
+Are you in Dublin or Outside?
+Do you have to support a family? etc

+Note: Your offer may have 1 or multiple of the above as part of your package.
+It depends on the company.